-Under the item "Tracking" you have the possibility to use the conversion tracking.
-In any case, you should set up the Facebook pixel here by default, if you have not done this before.
-You can set this up in the general settings or at the latest now, before you confirm your first ad.
+Under "Tracking" you have the option to use conversion tracking.
+If you've not already donee so, you should definitely set Facebook Pixel as default here.
+This can be done in general settings or at the latest here before you confirm your ad.

 To do this, click on the "Set up" button.
 In the following window you can enter a name and a website where you have integrated the pixel.

-Now you can choose from three different options.
-We choose the option "Add pixel code manually to the website".
+You now have three different options to choose from.
+We selected "Add pixel code manually to the website".

-You can now place the following base code for example via WordPress -Plugin in your header area.
+You can now place the following base code for example via a WordPress plugin in your header area.

-If you have set up the Facebook pixel properly, click the "Confirm" button in the lower right corner.
-Now all you need to do to get your ad up and running is select a payment method that will allow Facebook to charge your ad budget.
+Once you've set up the Facebook pixel correctly, click on the "Confirm" button at the bottom right.
+In order for your ad to be displayed, you now only need to enter a suitable payment method so Facebook can make charges from your advertising budget.

 Now you get into the menu where you can set numerous parameters for your target group.

 I would like to explain the whole thing to you by way of an example using the subject of "dog food".
 Please see this really only as an example, because the approach as well as the target group determination can always be very different.

 For the advertisements we want to limit ourselves to Germany and address Facebook users who are interested in dog food or dogs in general.
 For this purpose I have provided the following information in Target Group Insights.

 I have chosen "Germany" as the location, limited the age to 18-64, selected gender "All" and deposited "Dogs" and "Dog food" at interests.
 In addition, I selected "German" as language to further limit the target group.

 In the middle you see blue and grey bars (demographic information).
 These show you at the top, for example, how high the proportion of women and men is in the respective age group - on Facebook in general (grey) and in your selected target group (blue).